jygastaud/Entityconnect/README.txt

 Original concept and piece of code based on NodeConnect.

-List of working entities on node form:
+List of working entities on form:
-  - Node / Content type
+  - Node
   - User

 Release 7.x-2.x goals are: